oliveiracle/secondproject-the-word-of-god/README.md

 ## User Stories

-1. As a user feeling overwhelmed, I want to click the "How are you feeling today?" button, so that I can see my emotional options
+1. As a user feeling overwhelmed, I want to click the "How are you feeling today?" button so that I can see my emotional options.
-2. As a user looking for comfort, I want to click on one of the emotion buttons, so that a relevant Bible verse is displayed
+2. As a user looking for comfort, I want to click on one of the emotion buttons so that a relevant Bible verse is displayed.
-3. As a user wanting daily spiritual inspiration, I want to click the "Today's Prayer" button, so that I can read a new prayer every day
+3. As a user wanting daily spiritual inspiration, I want to click the "Today's Prayer" button so that I can read a new prayer every day.
-4. As a user seeking a random message of hope, I want to click the "Or get a random verse for your day" link, so that a new verse is displayed
+4. As a user seeking a random message of hope, I want to click the "Or get a random verse for your day" link so that a new verse is displayed.
-5. As a user curious about faith, I want to click "Know more about Jesus" to learn about the Gospel
+5. As a user curious about faith, I want to click "Know more about Jesus" to learn about the Gospel.
-6. As a user in need of spiritual support, I want to fill out and submit the prayer request form, so that others can pray for me
+6. As a user in need of spiritual support, I want to fill out and submit the prayer request form so that others can pray for me.

 ---